jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 The final snpAlignment and snpStatistics files can be seen in `04-analysis/deep/multivcfanalyzer/initial_single_genome/output/initial_single_genome_2X_0.7_0.7/`

-> The remaining MultiVCFAnalyzer results are not provided here due to large size.
+> :warning: The remaining MultiVCFAnalyzer results are not provided here due to
+> large size.

 <a id="r117-phylogenies"></a>
 ### R11.7 Phylogenies

-For the phylogenies themselves, I wrote a custom R script that allows for generating a few summary statistics for the alignment, filtering based on the number of positions, and then pairwise-deletion neighbour-joining phylogenies.
+For the phylogenies themselves, I wrote a custom R script that allows for generating a few summary statistics for the alignment, filtering based on number of positions of an entry in the SNP alignment, and then pairwise-deletion neighbour-joining phylogenies.
+See main publication for justification behind the pairwise-deletion and NJ trees.

-To ensure a enough positions are present for distance calculations between samples we require a minimum 1000 of called positions for each sample, the filtering of which is included in `02-scripts.backup/042-generate_NJ_tree.R`.
+To ensure a enough positions are present for distance calculations between samples we required a minimum 1000 of called positions for each sample, the filtering of which is included in `02-scripts.backup/042-generate_NJ_tree.R`.

 e.g.